 But skin checks are usually at the bottom of most patients’ lists when it comes to health check-ups.
 It’s not a secret that the notorious pandemic disrupted people’s lives and thus fewer people have general health checks.
 One scary fact dermatologists saw is that more than 20% of melanomas may be unnoticed in the two years following the outbreak.

-Of course, telemedicine could help address the problem if there are enough professionals that could provide medical help online.
-No wonder skin check apps are in a hype cycle now.
+Of course, telemedicine for primary care could help address the problem if there are enough professionals that could provide medical help online.
+No wonder skin-check apps are in a hype cycle now.
 Especially as more startups are launching in this field.
 With these apps, patients don’t even need a special medical device to identify their skin conditions.
 They can easily check skin lesions using their smartphone and app-like skin vision.
 Recent studies confirm that AI is as good or even superior to human experts in terms of image diagnosis.
 And AI can do the same for a wide variety of medical fields, including radiology imaging, biopsy, etc.

 Note that in and of itself AI will not replace physicians.
 But physicians using AI may replace those that don’t, which will help take medical diagnostics to the next level.